As we barrel down the trail of our Annual Spring Fund Drive, SPACE staff would like to give something back.

 So we did what any crew would do in our hyperdigital era: We made you a playlist.

-As we remember our great times here, we’d love to remind you of our goal — to repopulate our MEMBER pool, which helps us keep SPACE a place for arts, artists and ideas in Maine.
+As we remember our great times here, our goal this spring is to rebuild our MEMBER pool.
+Your support helps a ton.
+It’s what helps us keep SPACE a place for arts, artists and ideas in Maine.
 We need another 15 members per week through the end of June to hit our goal of 500.

 We hope this playlist reminds you of a few unforgettable artists from your own SPACE archives.